Tsuyoshi Tsutsumi: Recordings

+In 1976, Tsutsumi and pianist Hiroko Nakamura recorded the Chopin Cello Sonata in G Minor, Op.
+65 for cello and piano.

 Tsutsumi and Turini recorded the complete Beethoven works for cello and piano, which recordings were distributed world wide by CBS/Sony Records in 1980.
 The esteemed music critic Tully Potter described the recording of Op.
 69 in this set as follows in a 2019 review, "My all-time choice so far is Tsuyoshi Tsutsumi and Ronald Turini in their outstanding Sony set...".

 Tsutsumi recorded the Dvořák Cello Concerto in 1982 with Zdeněk Košler conducting the Czech Philharmonic Orchestra for CBS/Sony Records.
 Prominent reviewer Tully Potter described this recording as "a favourite version, by the great Tsuyoshi Tsutsumi and the Czech Philharmonic under Zdenek Kosler...their rhythms are...precise and their changes of tempo are organic and convincing."

 In 1987, Tsutsumi recorded the Haydn Cello Concertos in C and D with the English Chamber Orchestra conducted by José-Luis Garcia for CBS/Sony Records.

 Tsutsumi recorded the two Brahms sonatas for cello and piano with Wolfgang Sawallisch for CBS/Sony Records in 1988.

 In July 1991, Tsutsumi and Turini performed a recital at the University of Indiana in Bloomington, Indiana where Tsutsumi had become Professor of Cello.
 This included the Beethoven Cello and Piano Sonata Op.
 69, the Debussy Sonata for Cello and Piano, and the Rachmaninoff Cello and Piano Sonata in g minor, the latter in a highly acclaimed performance.

 In 1992, he recorded the Bach Viola da Gamba sonatas with pianist Yuji Takahashi in Japan.
 In 1997, Tsutsumi recorded the solo cello of the Tchaikovsky Swan Lake suite with the Saito Kinen Orchestra conducted by Seiji Ozawa for Philips recordings.
 In 2012, Tsutsumi recorded the Vocalise No. 2 for solo cello by Canadian composer Murray Adaskin, who had created the work in 1996 at the age of 90 years.

 In 2019, Tsutsumi recorded the Rachmaninoff Cello Sonata and the Beethoven Cello and Piano Sonata No. 4 with pianist Mami Hagiwara.